sairudavath/mainone/README.md

-# mainone
+# currency converter
-this is type of project that remove the dedundant using cryptography algorithm
+this is currency converter projects that converts the currency of one country to another country based on the exchange rates